-- Platelet count should be at least 100 x 109/L and absolute neutrophil count (ANC) should be at least 1.5 x 109/L - Hemoglobin should be at least 8 g/dL (at least 4.96 mmol/L) - Nonhematologic toxicity should have recovered to Grade 1 or baseline
+- Platelet count should be at least $100 \times 10^9/L$ and absolute neutrophil count (ANC) should be at least $1.5 \times 10^9/L$ - Hemoglobin should be at least 8 g/dL (at least 4.96 mmol/L) - Nonhematologic toxicity should have recovered to Grade 1 or baseline

-Interrupt Bortezomib for Injection treatment at the onset of any Grade 3 hematologic or nonhematological toxicities, excluding neuropathy [see Table 5, and Warnings and Precautions (5)].
+Interrupt bortezomib for injection treatment at the onset of any Grade 3 hematologic or nonhematological toxicities, excluding neuropathy [see Table 5, Warnings and Precautions (5)].
 For dose adjustments, see Table 4 below.

-Table 4: Dose Modifications on Days 4, 8, and 11 During Cycles of Combination Bortezomib for Injection, Rituximab, Cyclophosphamide, Doxorubicin and Prednisone Therapy count at or above 25 × 109/L. If, after Bortezomib for Injection has been withheld, the toxicity does not resolve, discontinue Bortezomib for Injection.
-If toxicity resolves such that the patient has an ANC at or above 0.75 × 109/L and a platelet count at or above 25 × 109/L, Bortezomib for Injection dose should be reduced by 1 dose level (from 1.3 mg/m2 to 1 mg/m2, or from 1 mg/m2 to 0.7 mg/m2).
-Grade 3 or higher nonhematological toxicities Withhold Bortezomib for Injection therapy until symptoms of the toxicity have resolved to Grade 2 or better.
-Then, Bortezomib for Injection may be reinitiated with one dose level reduction (from 1.3 mg/m 2 to 1 mg/m 2 , or from 1 mg/m 2 to 0.7 mg/m 2).
-For Bortezomib for Injection- related neuropathic pain and/or peripheral neuropathy, hold or modify Bortezomib for Injection as outlined in Table 5 .
+Table 4: Dose Modifications on Days 4, 8, and 11 During Cycles of Combination Bortezomib for Injection, Rituximab, Cyclophosphamide, Doxorubicin and Prednisone Therapy

+Toxicity Dose Modification or Delay Hematological Toxicity neutropenia, or a Withhold bortezomib for injection therapy for up to 2 weeks until the patient has an ANC at or above 0.75 × 10/L and a platelet count at or above 25 × 10/L. If, after bortezomib for injection has been withheld, the toxicity does not resolve, discontinue bortezomib for injection.
+If toxicity resolves such that the patient has an ANC at or above 0.75 × 10/L and a platelet count at or above 25 × 10/L, bortezomib for injection dose should be reduced by 1 dose level (from 1.3 mg/m2 to 1 mg/m2, or from 1 mg/m2 to 0.7 mg/m2).
+Grade 3 or higher nonhematological toxicities Withhold bortezomib for injection therapy until symptoms of the toxicity have resolved to Grade 2 or better.
+Then, bortezomib for injection may be reinitiated with one dose level reduction (from 1.3 mg/m2 to 1 mg/m2, or from 1 mg/m2 to 0.7 mg/m2).
+For bortezomib for injection-related neuropathic pain and/or peripheral neuropathy, hold or modify bortezomib for injection as outlined in Table 5.